RishikaB-05/Exploratory-Data-Analysis-on-Airbnb-Dataset-/README.md

-# Exploratory-Data-Analysis-on-Airbnb-Dataset-
+# Exploratory-Data-Analysis-on-Airbnb-Booking-Dataset-
 ![image](https://github.com/RishikaB-05/Exploratory-Data-Analysis-on-Airbnb-Dataset-/assets/157221360/50e56131-5ce4-4ab0-b437-25a681ea1fec)

 # About Airbnb -
 Airbnb, Inc., based in San Francisco, California, operates an online marketplace focused on short-term homestays and experiences.
 The company acts as a broker and charges a commission from each booking.
 The company was founded in 2008 by Brian Chesky, Nathan Blecharczyk, and Joe Gebbia.
-# Business Context
+# Business Context -
 Since 2008, guests and hosts have used Airbnb to expand on traveling possibilities and present a more unique, personalized way of experiencing the world.
 Today, Airbnb has become one of a kind service that is used and recognized by the whole world.
 Data analysis on millions of listings provided through Airbnb is a crucial factor for the company.
 These millions of listings generate a lot of data — data that can be analyzed and used for security, business decisions, understanding of customers’ and providers’ (hosts) behavior and performance on the platform, guiding marketing initiatives, implementation of innovative additional services, and much more.
 This dataset has around 49,000 observations in it with 16 columns and it is a mix of categorical and numeric values.
 Let’s Explore and analyze the data to discover key understandings.
 # Project Architecture